A-Grade Corporate Bond Yield Curve for Valuing Long-Duration Insurance Contracts

 The example below reflects a very long duration cash flow (e.g., that for a deferred income annuity), along with the application of The Terry Group’s moderate or baseline yield curve:

 Variations in Discount Rate Outcomes

-The Terry Group’s June portfolio includes 80 bonds with maturities beyond 30 years, 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of possible extrapolation approaches:
+The Terry Group’s June portfolio includes over 400 bonds with adjusted maturities beyond 30 years, over 80 of which have adjusted maturities beyond 40 years.
+This information enables a range of fairly robust extrapolation approaches:

 You should expect both sources of volatility—related to duration and curve-fitting impacts—to change significantly over time with evolving capital market conditions.

 The following graph shows the range of model results over the period since The Terry Group’s yield curve model was initiated in June 2020.
 Over time, the variations in discount rate outcomes for our sample cash flows, encompassing variations in both cash flow duration and model/slope, have generally resulted in a range of about 50–60 basis points, roughly centered around the index average yield.
 As the graph illustrates, this pattern was significantly disrupted by the flatter slope and humped pattern of the recent months’ curves.